1. Welcome to Datawrapper!

 2.5.
 Personal Data which is provided by you as a user of Datawrapper as an application

-Datawrapper is a charting tool, enabling you as a user to upload data, create a visualisation and embed the resulting chart, map, table or other form of visual on any website.
+Datawrapper is a charting tool, enabling you as a user to upload data, create a visualization and embed the resulting chart, map, table or other form of visual on any website.

 If you would like to order in Datawrapper as a tool, it is necessary to register for an account.
 If it is a free account, no data other than an e-mail and a password is necessary.
 As mentioned above it is possible to use a non-personal, generic e-mail not displaying your name.